Understand Your 529 State Tax Benefits

 Should you stay in-state or shop around for an out-of-state 529 plan?

-This article outlines how 529 tax benefits work and gives education savers a checklist to consider when deciding whether to choose an in-state 529 plan or shop around.
+This article will help you understand how 529 tax benefits work and provide a checklist to help you decide whether to choose an in-state 529 plan or shop around.
+You can also use this interactive calculator to assess your estimated tax benefits from investing in-state.

 529 Federal Tax Break

-The amount of capital gains tax savings is a function of the account holder’s taxable income.
+The amount of capital gains tax savings is a function of the accountholder’s taxable income.
 Say a married couple regularly put money into an investment account over several years, and that amount appreciated by $10,000 by the time the beneficiary needed to take withdrawals.
+If the couple filed taxes jointly in 2025 and had their money in a taxable account, this $10,000 would have been reduced by:

-Families who earn less than $94,051 would not be liable for taxes on capital gains and therefore would not benefit from a federal tax break.
+Families (in this case, joint filers) who earn less than $96,700 would not have been liable for taxes on capital gains and therefore would not benefit from a federal tax break.

 529 State Tax Benefits